christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 - In central Asia there was a tribe called the Yuezhi who were also called the Asii (or Asioi).
 Asii = As + ii = The People of As.
 This is attested in Strabo (Geography, 11.8.2).
 The Asii were the ruling nucleus of the a Scythian-Iranian confederation.
 The Asii are the unnamed architects of every "ancient" empire.
 The "Aryan" invasion was not an invasion.
 It was the Asii/Yuezhi imperial administration deploying its garrison caste (the R1a-Z93 carriers) into every fertile basin from the Nile to the Ganges.
 They did not "conquer" and leave.
 They stayed, built kurgans and pyramids (both solar-resurrection machines), issued coinage with the As mark, and ruled through an avatar system.

 - The As- root in Asii means lord/god/serpent (Asar, Aesar, Asa, Aesir).
 Iulius is the Latin fossilization of the Iranian/Tocharian tribal name Yuezhi.
 The Anatolian administrative faction of the Asii were the "Aššuwa" and their capital was Troy.
 Iulius = "of Ilium" = "of Aššuwa" = "of the Asii".
 Caesar is a Latin translation of As- (Aesar in Etruscan -> Greek Kaesar -> Latin Caesar).
 The Asii sky-father deity was Zeus/Jupiter.
 The gens Iulia was not Trojan.
 It was the Asii royal caste transplanted to the Mediterranean.
 Gaius Julius Caesar was a tribal designation.
-Thus, the original "Jews" (Iudii) were not a Semitic people from Canaan.
+Yuezhi = Iulius = Iudaios (Jew).
+The Tribe of Judah and the Gens Julia were the exact same bloodline. the original "Jews" (Iudaios/Iudii) were not a Semitic people from Canaan.
 They were the Scythian royal and priestly caste (Asii), the R1a haplotype Asii "Dragon Kings".
 They ruled a vast, global empire from the Steppe.
 Their self-identification was Yuezhi/Asii, then Iudii which is where the title Julii/Julius originates.
-The Latin pronunciation of Iove is Yoh-Way, i.e., Yahweh/Yhwh.
+The Latin pronunciation of Iove (Jove) is Yoh-Way, i.e., Yahweh/Yhwh.
 The name "Ashkenaz," a direct Hebrew rendering of the Assyrian word for Scythian, confirms that the earliest Jews were recognized as Scythians.
 Through the designation Khazar they were explicitly claiming descent from The Dragon Kings and Julius Caesar.
 Their identity was later stolen by the J1/J2 haplotyped priestly network after the "Jewish-Roman" Wars.
 Ancient Judaism was the Asii imperial cult.

 - The Flavians were the Pālava/Pahlavi clan, a junior branch of the R1a haplotype Aryan elite, and were likely intermarried with the Judeo-Anatolian J2 priesthood by Vespasian's reign.
 The Julio-Claudians were Asii.
 The "Jewish-Roman" Wars were a civil war between the Asii and the Pahlava-J1/J2 network.
 The Flavians were the J1/J2 enforcers.
 They did not create the usurpation—they were hired guns for a priestly network that had been infiltrating the Dragon King empire for centuries.
 The Flavians were not putting down a provincial revolt, they were putting down an R1a Scythian counter-revolt against the J1/J2 Flavian collaborators and then launched a blitzkrieg against the core Eastern administration and this destroyed the Scythian steppe hegemony.
 A recent study published in the Journal of Science (Ancient Rome: A genetic crossroads of Europe and the Mediterranean. https://www.science.org/doi/10.1126/science.aay6826) explicitly notes that during the Imperial period (27 BC – 300 AD), Rome experienced a massive genetic shift from local Italian (Etruscan/Latin/R1a) ancestry toward Eastern Mediterranean and Anatolian ancestry (J1/J2).
 The study dates this shift to exactly the Flavian period (70–100 AD).
 The influx of "Eastern" DNA coincides perfectly with Vespasian's importation of 100,000+ Jews/Adiabeneans into Italy after the Jewish-Roman War.
 This is why the Flavian dynasty and their court historians (Josephus, Pliny, Tacitus) rewrote history to erase the Scythian origins of ancient civilizations and painted the Scythians (R1a) as monstrous foreigners.
 They also took their primary political enemy, King Izates II, one of the last remaining Dragon Kings, and rewrote his cult as pacifist allegory to subvert the people of his kingdom using the same Alexandian School formula they used in all their imperial cults.
 This became Christianity.
 "Flavius" (Pālava/Pahlavi) eventually became Shabbos.
 From Constantine to Heraklios, for 500 years nearly every single Emperor bore the Flavius (Shabbos) title.
 By my count, 37 Roman and Byzantine emperors bore the honorary title "Flavius", and then later, "Phlabios" (https://en.wikipedia.org/wiki/Special:MobileDiff/1062698821)